joelwetzel/Hubitat-AudioVideo/README.md

 Issue:  The Home.app on iPhone has a UI bug involving television pickers.
 Sometimes, when you turn the power on, the input selector becomes deactivated, and if you oscillate power on and off, the input selector's activation status will always be the opposite of what it should be.
 Therefore, I don't really use it directly.
 I use the Scenes to control everything.

-TODO: I should publish this plugin to npm.
+TODO: Move this off of my iMac, onto Raspberry Pi.

 ### 5. Configure HomeKit with scenes for the AV equipment